wjakob/nanobind/docs/ownership.rst

   This return value policy is *dangerous* and should be used cautiously.
   Undefined behavior will ensue when the C++ side deletes the instance while it is still being used by Python.
-If need to use this policy, combine it with a :cpp:struct:`keep_alive` function binding annotation to manage the lifetime.
+If you need to use this policy, combine it with a :cpp:struct:`keep_alive` function binding annotation to manage the lifetime.
   Or use the simple and safe :cpp:enumerator:`reference_internal
   <rv_policy::reference_internal>` alternative described next.